|

 - Custodial Account

-For each of these accounts, a minor under 18 can open an account with the help of a guardian who is at least 18 years old.
+For each of these accounts, an adult opens and manages the account for the benefit of a minor under 18.
 The assets in these accounts are intended for the minor’s benefit.

-Although E*Trade doesn’t offer 529 accounts, its parent company, Morgan Stanley, does.
-Like the other accounts mentioned, the 529 is a joint venture between a child and an adult (not necessarily a parent).
+Although E*TRADE doesn’t offer 529 accounts, its parent company, Morgan Stanley, does.
+Unlike the other accounts mentioned, a 529 is usually controlled by the account owner, who names the beneficiary.

-Opening a minor account at E*Trade is straightforward.
-Visit the broker’s website and scroll to the bottom to find the link to open a new account under the Quick Links section.
-Ignore the purple button at the top for opening a new account, as it only lists the most popular accounts.
+Opening a minor account at E*TRADE is straightforward.
+Visit the broker’s website and scroll to the bottom to find the link to all forms and applications under the Quick Links section.
+Ignore the purple button at the top if it only shows the most common accounts.

-Under the Retirement tab, you’ll find a tile for the Minor IRA.
-Each of these tiles has a Learn More link that provides more details on the account type.
-You can click on the link to open the account on both the tile and the information page.
+Each of these account pages has a Learn More link that provides more details on the account type.
+You can click on the link to open the account from either the account tile or the forms page.
 This will lead you to the application page.

-The applications for the Minor IRA and Coverdell account are provided through DocuSign and can be completed online, just like the regular application for a Custodial account.
+The applications for the Minor IRA and Coverdell account can be submitted online or by PDF, and the Custodial account also has online and PDF application options.
 Provide the required information and double-check your entries.

 For any of the three accounts opened through either method, you’ll need to provide information for both the custodian and the minor, such as tax ID numbers and birth dates.